greganswer/devnotes/general/udemy_curriculum.md

 > This is the list of courses I plan to take on [Udemy's website](udemy.com).

 I've placed these courses in order based on the areas I feel need improvement.
 Once completed, I will give a brief synopsis of the course and what I learned.
-I will also liknk to any relevant resources including the finished project.
+I will also link to any relevant resources including the finished project.

 ## Table of contents